 Freeze Dried Foods

 Hand in hand with the frozen food above, it’s also possible to buy and store freeze-dried foods.
 You can get bloodworms and other treats in this variety as well.
-This kind of frozen feed is great for all saltwater and freshwater fish, and are usually especially high in protein, an essential nutrient for healthy fish.
+This kind of frozen food is great for all saltwater and freshwater fish, and are usually especially high in protein (Read our guide on best protein skimmers), an essential nutrient for healthy fish.

 This particular line is from Omega One, one of the most trusted brands of fish feed on the market, and this line is no exception.
 However, due to the richest for this product, these should be used as a treat and given every now and then as part of a staple diet, not just on their own.